-In pre-trigger acquisition, the data of interest appears before a specific digital trigger event.
-Acquisition starts on an internal, external analog, or external digital trigger event and continues until the digital trigger event.
+In pre-trigger acquisition, the data of interest appears before a specific digital trigger.
+Acquisition starts on an internal, analog, or digital trigger and continues until the digital-trigger.
 Pre-trigger acquisition is available with DMA-mode operations only.

 About-Trigger Acquisition